 To be recognised as Aboriginal, or to have others not recognised as Aboriginal.

-The tendency of white people to refer to themselves as black has concerned some Aborigines who are black.
-For example, on SBS’s insight, a black skinned Aborigine named Dallas Scott explained how his experience as an Aborigine was different from the white Aborigines on the basis of his skin colour.
+Aborigines do not all have the same skin colour and their physical differences shape their experiences as Aborigines.
+Some of the issues associated with identification were discussed on SBS’s Insight program.
+On the show, a black skinned Aborigine named Dallas Scott explained how his experience as an Aborigine was different from the white Aborigines on the basis of his skin colour.
 He gave an example of how the other Aborigines in the audience could walk out of the studio and easily hail a taxi because they looked white; however, he would struggle because he was black.
 Scott also explained that when he applied for a certificate of Aboriginality, it was denied, even though he was obviously of Aboriginal descent.
-Scott had been told that the certificate had been denied for political reasons.
+Ironically, someone who was treated as an Aboriginal in in the operation of all aspects of his daily was not legally recognised as an Aborigine.

 The white Aborigines have usually reacted with hostility when their Aboriginality has been questioned.
 For example, some white Aborigines who had their Aboriginality questioned by white journalist Andrew Bolt took him to court for racial discrimination.
 Bolt was found guilty and ordered to cease making the claims that they were identifying with Aboriginality for personal advantage.